jubatus/website/source/en/tutorial/classifier_ruby.rst

  1. How to connect to Jubatus Server

-  Connect to Jubatus Server (Row 7).
+  Connect to Jubatus Server (Line 7).
   Setting the IP addr., RPC port of Jubatus Server.

  2. Prepare the learning data

-  Make a train_data array list for the data to be learnt (Row 8-18).
+  Make a train_data array list for the data to be learnt (Line 8-18).

-  The train_data generated in list<tuple<string, datum>> format is input into the train() method (Row 19), for the learning process.
+  The train_data generated in list<tuple<string, datum>> format is input into the train() method (Line 19), for the learning process.
 The figure below shows the structure of the data being leant.

   +---------------------------------------------------------------------------------------------------------------------+